Stroke and dementia

-Stroke is a leading cause of death and disability, with around 100,000 people having a stroke each year, meaning a person has a stroke approximately every five minutes.
+Stroke is a leading cause of death and disability, with around 100,000 people in the UK having a stroke each year, meaning a person has a stroke approximately every five minutes.

 There are also currently around 1.3 million stroke survivors living in the UK, requiring a greater focus on rehabilitation and reduction of long-term disability.
 Learn more about our research within rehabilitation and our focus on reducing long term disability.

 Survival rates following a stroke have improved.
 The national focus looks at how stroke can be prevented, treated quickly and how people can be supported following a stroke.

 Stroke is also a risk factor for vascular dementia and depression, and the risk of cognitive impairment is doubled post stroke.
 Currently, there are very limited treatments for both stroke and dementia, highlighting a huge unmet need within this area.

 Our research covers both ischaemic and haemorrhagic stroke, as well as vascular dementia.
 Our research also looks to cover the whole translational pathway, from basic science to clinical care and further into community care.
 We aim to understand:

 - the basic biology behind stroke and dementia;

 - how to minimise brain damage post stroke;

 - how to facilitate repair and recovery of brain function and improved clinical outcomes;